-Almost half the number of people killed in Western Cape road accidents last year were pedestrians, transport MEC Robin Carlisle said today.
+Johannesburg - Almost half the number of people killed in Western Cape road accidents last year were pedestrians, transport MEC Robin Carlisle said on Thursday.

 “A huge aspect of the problem is that pedestrians who are killed on the road are from poorer communities, where education levels are lower, and where access to transport is limited.”

 He was speaking at the launch of the latest Crash Witness videos.
 The videos are taken from closed circuit television camera footage of fatal road accidents to show the effects of dangerous behaviour on the roads.

 Carlisle said there had been an overall decrease in the number of road deaths in the province, with 1567 people killed in 2009, 1476 in 2010 and 1321 last year.

 However, the proportion of pedestrians killed had increased from 41 percent in 2009 to 49 percent last year.